Writing and Illustration Contest

 Participants were invited to create and submit an original two-dimensional artwork that effectively illustrated a scene and emotions expressed in the first-place story from the student’s same grade level.
 For example, if you are a fourth grader, your illustration should depict a scene or event from the fourth-grade first-place story.
 The first-place stories are available at the Writing Contest Winners page.
 Be sure to read the story before you start your artwork!

 Awards and prizes

-Three winners will be announced from each grade for each part of the contest, and all winners and their enrolling schools receive cash prizes as follows:
+First-, second-, and third-place winners are selected for each grade for both parts of the contest.
+All winners and their enrolling schools receive cash prizes:

 To be eligible to receive a cash prize, the student must be a US citizen or a US permanent resident with a Form I-551, I-151, or I-551C (Permanent Resident Card, Resident Alien Card, or Alien Registration Receipt Card), also known as a green card.

 Additional contest details

 The Duke TIP Writing and Illustration Contest is a benefit of participation in the 4th–6th Grade Talent Search and is open to current participants only.
 Students can only submit one entry for each part of the contest each academic year.
 Due to the large number of entries received, Duke TIP is unable to provide feedback or return individual submissions.
 However, we will provide a confirmation of receipt by email.

 Students qualify for the 4th–6th Grade Talent Search by achieving a score in the 95th percentile or higher on a qualifying exam.
 Once enrolled, participants receive access to optional above-level testing, enrichment activities, specialized publications, and eligibility to apply to TIP’s educational programs.